Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Evaluation

 \subsubsection{Results for change detection}

+The performance of change detection is evaluated on LEVIR dataset and compared against the following methods: \begin{enumerate} \item CNN based model: The Siamese UNet \citep{unet} is a fully convolutional and siamese based network and is used as a simple baseline for the comparison. \item Transformer based models: BiT \citep{chen2021bit} uses a single transformer encoder to learn the temporal context between the pre-disaster and post-disaster, project the features back to the pixel-space and then generate the classification map using upsampling.
+Changeformer \citep{changeformer} uses hierarchically structured transformer encoder modules along with multi-layer perceptron (MLP) decoders. \end{enumerate}

-We evaluated the performance of change detection on LEVIR dataset and compared it against the recent transformer-based networks proposed by \citet{chen2021bit} and \citet{changeformer}.
-Our model performs significantly better in both overall F1-score and IOU metrics, as demonstrated in Table \ref{tab_levir_results}.
-In addition, we observed that adding a convolution layer after every merge of outputs from the transformer decoder and lower layer provides smoother results and fewer artifacts.
+The proposed model performs significantly better in both overall F1-score and IoU metrics, as demonstrated in Table \ref{tab_levir_results}.
+Since the BiT model uses a single transformer encoder and decoder pair and then generate the output mask by up-sampling the decoder features, it is difficult to get a high resolution pixel-level classification mask.
+On the other hand, Changeformer uses hierarchically structured transformer encoder modules but the features are not projected back into the spatial domain using the transformer decoders.
+Instead, the proposed network explicitly takes the difference in the transformer encoded feature domain and then maps back the features into the spatial domain to re-construct the final output.
+This leads to a better performing framework for change detection.
+In addition, adding a convolution layer after every merge of outputs from the transformer decoder and lower layer provides smoother results and fewer artifacts.
 The accuracy achieved under this setting is slightly lower than our final model, though higher than other recent works.
-The qualitative results are displayed in Figure \ref{fig_levir_results}, where we can see that the model produces finer building boundaries and captures a few additional buildings that had been missed by other models.
+The qualitative results are displayed in Figure \ref{fig_levir_results}, where it can be seen that the model produces finer building boundaries and captures a few additional buildings that had been missed by other models.